PriyadharshiniRVP/PriyadharshiniRVP/README.md

 - 👋 Hi, I’m @PriyadharshiniRVP
 - 👀 I’m interested in Solving Problems
-- 🌱 I’m currently learning SQL,Java,Python
+- 🌱 I’m currently learning golang and python
 - 💞️ I’m looking to collaborate on Projects
 - 📫 How to reach me priyarama2209@gmail.com